We Built a Predictable Meta Ads System for a Local Business

 The Goal

-In other words: keep the machine running smoothly, even when conditions weren’t perfect.
+In other words: keep the machine running smoothly, even when conditions were not perfect.

 Our Approach